 Substance Use Treatment

-Our skilled, dually certified therapists work one-to-one with youth and their families to treat substance use disorders simultaneously with co-occurring mental health issues such as depression and/or anxiety.
-This integrated approach to substance abuse treatment promotes long-term recovery by addressing not only substance abuse issues, but also their root causes.Learn about Co-occurring counseling
+Our skilled, dually-certified therapists work one-to-one with youth and their families to treat substance use disorders simultaneously with co-occurring mental health issues, such as depression and/or anxiety.
+This integrated approach to substance use treatment promotes long-term recovery by addressing not only substance use issues but also their root causes.Learn about Co-occurring counseling

-Alcohol & Drug Education Class (ADEC)
+Alcohol Drug Education Class (ADEC)

 Offered virtually one Saturday per month during the school year.
 All classes are on Saturdays from 9:30 a.m. – 12: 00 p.m.
 There is no cost for the class.

 - Learn the impacts of substance use on the developing body & brain

 - Learn where and how to turn for help–drug/alcohol, mental health, community supports

 - Learn how to make more informed decisions for your future—healthy coping & decision-making skills

 - Registrations will be open until 5 pm each Wednesday before the Saturday class